curtwelch/RoboND-Rover-Project/writeup.md

 Results were a Fidelity and Percent Mapped that quickly reaches about 90/90.
 But the longer it runs, the map complete percent will advance to over 98% while the Fidelity falls to about 75% (after 12 hours or so at this point).
 This is due to my mapping code adding edge pixels that are not on the ground truth reference map used for scoring.
 It's all about the edge pixels.

-For most random startging postions, my rover will find and pick up all 6 rocks.
+For most random starting positions, my rover will find and pick up all 6 rocks in about 10 to 15 minutes.

 #### Future improvements

 I have kept improving the code to the point that it mostly solves this challenge so there's not a lot that "needs" improving.
-But yet, I could easilly spend anther 6 months tweaking and exploring alternative ideas.
+But yet, I could easily spend anther 6 months tweaking and exploring alternative ideas.

 The mapping is fairly accurate.
 The score is just an issue of what the ground truth cosiders an edge pixel so though I could work to make it match the ground truth scoring map closer, there is not much point to that -- it would not improve the basic map and retreive mission of the "game".

 There is much room to clean up my code.
-It's a mess from a heavy week of constant rewritting and hacking to make it all work.
+It's a mess from a heavy week of constant rewriting and hacking to make it all work.
 Performance could easilly be improved with more optimisig.
 I had it running as fast as 45 FPS but the current code is a bit clareless in it's CPU use and has fallen to 15 FPS range.

 The low level driving code is tuned very nicely.
 Though I could try to push it to work well at slightly faster speeds (mine drives at around 4 m/s now, but the simulator allows up to 5).
 The PID needs to be able to go over the target value as it opreates so you can't run the PID at 5 m/s or it will mess up the I SUM value.
 So it must use a target value a bit below 5.

 The current algorithm jerks the steering all over the place as it very intentionally tries to hit every low value map square.
 Due to the fact the simulator works fine jerking the steering around, I didn't change this.
 In a real life rover, such irraedic steering would be dangertous and harmful to the robot, not to mention wasting energy (drain batteries etc).
 In the simulatore, these real life issues are not important, but it does make me nausus to watch the screen for too long as it jerks around, so I _could_ add simple damping to the logic to make it act more like a smooth real-life robot.
 That would only be an ethetics change however.

-The current code is producing a highly laccurate ground truth map in the Vists map of everywhere the rover drivesm but it's not making any sue of that map to help navigate.
+The current code is producing a highly accurate ground truth map in the Visits map of everywhere the rover drives but it's not making any sue of that map to help navigate.
 After the Vists map gets filled in, it could stop using the visual data all together (since the world is static and doesn't change), and switch to a mode of exploring all the edges.
 That would fill out the truth of where the rover is acutally able to drive, as well as force the finding of thsoe two very hard to find rocks.

-The Vists map could be used to perform route planing for picking up rocks as well -- so it would know to drive around an obstacle instead of through them.
+The Visits map could be used to perform route planing for picking up rocks as well -- so it would know to drive around an obstacle instead of through them.

 There is plenty of room for upgrading the vision understnding of the envioment.
 This aproacoh uses a cheap trick to map pixels to a groud map that only works for flat land -- something that happens to be true in this game.
 But the overhangig rocks in the middle of the map that allow the low to ground camara to see under, but not drive under, tricks this approach.
 Turning pixel data into a better 3D understeanding would be useful and something to be explored.